xpdAcq/xpdAcq/doc/usb_Running.rst

     :height: 300px

   That is the image we want to perform our  calibration with.
-Use **magnify tool** at the tool bar to zoom in to something that looks like the figure below.
+Use the **magnify tool** at the tool bar to zoom in to something that looks like the figure below.
   The magnifying tool is enabled by clicking on the button on the toolbar that looks like a magnifying glass.